g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 ```
 the rate of change is proportional to the quantity at any given time
 ```

+Let us apply that idea on data from the beginning of the outbreak in China,

+{% include posts/2020-03-13-why-is-coronavirus-all-about-mathematics/7.html %}
+<sub>Source: https://systems.jhu.edu/research/public-health/ncov/ as of March 12th.</sub>

 Probably many in the past observed this behavior on how populations expand, diseases spread, biology decays or even how science progresses, but it was formally brought to life in the work on logarithms.
 Later, while studying compound interest - more money you have, more money you make - [Bernoulli](https://en.wikipedia.org/wiki/Jacob_Bernoulli) discovered a constant ironically known as [Euler's number](https://en.wikipedia.org/wiki/E_(mathematical_constant)).